House Democrats plan to focus impeachment trial on how rioters reacted to Trump’s remarks

 To fight impeachment, Trump turns to ‘Butch’ Bowers, a South Carolina lawyer at a small firm who has defended state Republicans

-Graham and others said the president was likely to expand his legal team, but many of his longtime attorney, including Jay Sekulow, Pat Cipollone and Rudy Giuliani, are either uninterested or not involved.
+Graham and others said the president was likely to expand his legal team, but many of his longtime lawyers, including Jay Sekulow, Pat Cipollone and Rudy Giuliani, are either uninterested or not involved.

 Sekulow, Cipollone and Giuliani did not return requests for comment.

-In another difference from last year’s trial, Chief Justice John G. Roberts Jr., Jr. is not expected to preside in next month’s proceedings and in his place will be Sen. Patrick J. Leahy (D-Vt.), the president pro tempore and the most senior Democrat in the Senate, according to an official familiar with the matter.
+In another difference from last year’s trial, Chief Justice John G. Roberts Jr. is not expected to preside over next month’s proceedings and in his place will be Sen. Patrick J. Leahy (Vt.), the president pro tempore and the most senior Democrat in the Senate, according to an official familiar with the matter.

-The Constitution calls for the chief justice of the United States to president over an impeachment trial for a sitting president of the United States.
-Otherwise, senators preside over proceedings for any official who is not in the White House, said the official, who spoke on the condition of anonymity.
+The Constitution calls for the chief justice of the United States to preside over an impeachment trial for a sitting president of the United States.
+Otherwise, senators preside over proceedings for any official who is not in the White House, said the official, who spoke on the condition of anonymity to describe the process.

 Leahy’s role, first reported by CNN, began sparking some pushback from some of Trump’s conservative allies who argued that not having the chief justice preside delegitimizes the trial, although he doesn’t appear to be constitutionally required to do so because Trump is not the current president.